mstrocchi/plantalyzer/README.md

 ## License

-**FID2WAV** is available under the MIT license.
-See the [LICENSE](https://github.com/mstrocchi/fid-to-wav/blob/master/LICENSE.md) file for more info.
+This project is available under the MIT license.
+See the [LICENSE](https://github.com/mstrocchi/plantalyzer/blob/master/LICENSE.md) file for more info.